 You’ve been featured a ton on the 99designs blog for community contests and Top 9.
 Do you have a favorite project from them – or any of your other designs?

 Being in the Top 9 was a great experience.
 I had very strong competitors, and I did not expect a victory.
 It has helped me reach a new level.
 It made me work harder.
 It’s a great incentive for each participant at 99designs.

 It’s hard to single out a particular design.
-Probably Dive Arabia (pictured above), because it was was an important victory for me.
-It was my first win!
-Which become a strong impetus for my development.
+Probably Dive Arabia (pictured above), because it was was an important victory for me (it was my first win!), which became a strong impetus for my development.
 But I also know that my design is not perfect.
 It took half a year before I was unhappy with my old job.
 That’s why we must continue to develop.
 Always analyze your past projects and try to improve your level of design.

 What is it about this community that drives you to keep participating?

 One day my friend Freshinnet showed me 99designs, and it changed my life.
 I met great people and I am honored to be a part of this community.
 I live in a small town, but now I have the opportunity to communicate with people from all over the world.
 It’s really an amazing thing.